avive/wasm_on_the_blockchain/README.md

 ![](media/logo.png)
 # Wasm on the Blockchain - Berlin 2019

-Explore the key topics involved in building a modern blockchain smart contracts execution environment and draft the requirements for a wasm-based compiler and runtime.

-## TARGET AUDIENCE
-Technical people working on blockchain smart contracts project, or on out-of-browser WASM runtimes, compilers and dev tools.

 ## GOALS
+>Explore the key topics involved in building a modern blockchain smart contracts execution environment and draft the requirements for a wasm-based compiler and runtime.

+- Get together people from wasm community together with people working on modern blockchain smart contracts.
 - Better understand the challenges, opportunities and requirements for modern blockchain smart contracts execution
 - Explore dev toolchains and workflows for coding, debugging and deploying executable code
 - Spark collaboration on common cross-project VM and dev workflows specs
 - Share learnings and resources between projects

+## TARGET AUDIENCE
+Technical people working on blockchain smart contracts projects or on WASM runtimes, compilers and dev tools.

 ## FORMAT
 Workshop.
 Lightning talks following with a hands-on hacking session and a short Q&A session.

 ## ATTENDEES (among others)
 - Team members from Parity, Wasmer.io, Ethereum/EWASM, Mozilla and Spacemesh
-- Syrus Akbary, Alex Beregszaszi, Lane Retin, Fredrik Harrysson, Yaron Wittenstein and Aviv Eyal
+- Lin Clark, Till Schneidereit, Dan Gohman, Syrus Akbary, Alex Beregszaszi, Lane Retin, Fredrik Harrysson, Yaron Wittenstein, Aviv Eyal and many more wasm geeks...

 ## SELECTED SESSIONS
 - Wasmer.io: a wasm runtime for blockchains